flpdias14/chainOfResponsability/README.md

-# Implementation of Chain of Responsability Design Pattern
+## Example of Chain of Responsability Design Pattern